B I O G R A P H Y

 The winner of the II International Chamber Music Competition for Flute & Guitar in Spain in 2023, James' Meraki Duo with flautist Meera Maharaj have spent the past decade performing extensively.
 Meraki Duo were selected onto International Guitar Foundation’s Young Artist Platform for 2020.
 In 2019, they were finalists in the Royal Over-Seas League Competition (Mixed Ensembles) in London.
 Meraki Duo have been Live Music Now artists since 2018: through which they are specially trained to bring their performances into the wider community with interactive concerts in schools for children with special educational needs and disabilities, and in care homes.
 Additionally, they have given concerts at Wigmore Hall in partnership with the Wigmore Learning programme.
 In summer 2022, they recorded their first commissioned works, composed for them by Rafael Mariano Arcaro and Effy Efthymiou, both of which Meraki Duo had premiered in London.
 From autumn 2021 to spring 2022, Meraki Duo gave two collaborative tours: the first as a trio with Canadian double bassist Benjamin Du Toit; the second as a quartet with Norwegian soprano Susanna Solsrud and Scottish harpist Sophie Rocks, whose folk-inspired programme developed around Stravinsky’s ‘Four Songs’ for flute, voice, harp and guitar.
 With Spectrum Guitar Quartet, James recorded Edward Cowie’s work ‘Kandinsky’ in conjunction with the composer, released on Divine Art Recordings in September 2022.

 Strongly influenced by music traditions rooted in improvisation, James collaborates prolifically in Norway and UK with jazz musicians and ensembles.
 He is a co-founder of the Afrobeat/Ethiojazz-inspired, avant-rock-funk-psych 12-piece Agbeko, who have garnered attention across the UK and in Europe.
 Since launching their debut E.P. in 2017 at Manchester’s Band on the Wall, Agbeko have played headline stages in the spectacular environments of Bulgaria’s Rhodope Mountains, Malta International Arts Festival, Paris’s Dauphine Jazz Festival, Austria’s Beserlpark Festival, Croatia’s Soundwave Festival and Milan’s Linecheck Festival.
 Among recent highlights in the UK, Agbeko opened Manchester Jazz Festival, featured at Oxford Festival of the Arts, Brighton’s The Great Escape and the Isle of Man.
 Their debut album, 'D.O.D’, was released in 2020, following the 2018 release of single ‘Leaders Of The Free World’ on Stutter & Twitch Records.
-Their sophomore album, 'There Must Be Another Way', is released and toured in late 2023.
+Their sophomore album, 'There Must Be Another Way', was released and toured in late 2023 to critical acclaim internationally: in a 4-star review, Songlines Magazine describe “the spectacular chemistry shared by this large band is electric and emotive.
+[Agbeko] will have you grooving, singing, and inspired to protest for a better society.”

 A keen arranger, James has written arrangements for Jacqui Dankworth and Craig Ogden, which they have toured and recorded together.
 Published by Astute Music in 2021-22, he has produced arrangements commissioned by composer Andy Scott for flute and guitar of a set of Scott’s works.
 He also recently arranged for Aquarelle Guitar Quartet as part of their forthcoming album with Brazilian pianist/vocalist Clarice Assad on Chandos Records.
 James regularly arranges repertoire for Meraki Duo’s innovative concert programmes.
 His orchestral arrangements have been performed internationally, including by the Hallé & RTÉ Orchestra.